 In short, though maintaining the high performance quality of the Band is a time-consuming activity, our members’ academic standards are always aided and prioritized.
 We maintain that you must be a member of the university to be a member of the band, so academics always come first.
 For more information on how we help our members to succeed at Cal, email our executive secretary at email@example.com.

-During the fall, the Band has a rehearsal regimen and a time commitment that, though heavy, can be completely manageable and rewarding for any college student.
+During the fall, the Band has a rehearsal regiment and a time commitment that, though heavy, can be completely manageable and rewarding for any college student.
 The fall season consists of music rehearsal on Monday and 1.5-hour field rehearsals every Tuesday through Thursday at Maxwell Field.
 On the weekends of home football games, there is an additional 1.5-hour rehearsal on Friday and, of course, game day on Saturday!

-In the spring, there are no rehearsals and bandsmen can opt to focus on academics or other interests and postpone further involvement until the next fall.
+In the spring, there are no rehearsals and band members can opt to focus on academics or other interests and postpone further involvement until the next fall.
 It is also very easy to remain active in the band by playing at Cal basketball, water polo, lacrosse, spirit events, hired events, and other spring performances.
 It is definitely possible to maintain a healthy mix of band, academics, and outside interests!

 It’s Saturday Morning, Bears!